 The following guidance is only applicable to I/O intensive jobs.

 - HDInsight versions.
 For best performance, use the latest release of HDInsight.

 - Regions.
-Place the Data Lake Store in the same region as the HDInsight cluster.
+Place the Data Lake Storage Gen1 account in the same region as the HDInsight cluster.

 An HDInsight cluster is composed of two head nodes and some worker nodes.
 Each worker node provides a specific number of cores and memory, which is determined by the VM-type.
 When running a job, YARN is the resource negotiator that allocates the available memory and cores to create containers.
 Each container runs the tasks needed to complete the job.
 Containers run in parallel to process tasks quickly.
 Therefore, performance is improved by running as many parallel containers as possible.

 There are three layers within an HDInsight cluster that can be tuned to increase the number of containers and use all available throughput.

 Run cluster with more nodes and/or larger sized VMs.
 A larger cluster will enable you to run more YARN containers as shown in the picture below.

 Use VMs with more network bandwidth.
 The amount of network bandwidth can be a bottleneck if there is less network bandwidth than Data Lake Storage Gen1 throughput.
 Different VMs will have varying network bandwidth sizes.
 Choose a VM-type that has the largest possible network bandwidth.